Col. John Ashe House: Record Setting Price

 The Col. John Ashe House has been the most expensive house to sell in Charleston at two different times.

 The house held the record for the highest price for a Charleston house when it sold for $5.1 million in September 2003.
 The previous record was for the sale of 7 Orange Street in 2001 for $4.1 million.
 The house retained that title until the sale of the William Gibbes House at 64 South Battery for $6.1 million in January 2006.

 The house later regained the title in August 2015 when it sold for about $7.72 million.
-The house held that title (for a second time) until either March 2020 (when just the penthouse of the People's Office Building sold for $12 million setting the high water mark among all residential sales) or June 2020 (when the Sword Gate House sold for $10 million setting the high water mark among the sales of houses).
+The house held that title until either March 2020, when just the penthouse of the People's Office Building sold for $12 million, setting the high water mark among all residential sales, or June 2020, when the Sword Gate House sold for $10 million, setting the high water mark among the sales of houses.